Disconnected Agreement in Networks Prone to Link Failures: Optimizing Link Use

 \begin{proof} A node decides on an input value from a state in its snapshot.
 All states include original input values, which gives validity.

 Consider two nodes $p$ and $q$ connected by a reliable path at the first round when each of these nodes has already decided.
 We want to show that $p$ and $q$ decide on the same value.
-Suppose, to arrive at a contradiction, that node~$p$ decided on a value that is greater than the value that node~$q$ decided on.
+Suppose, to arrive at a contradiction, that the node~$p$ has decided on a value that is greater than the value that the node~$q$ has decided on.
 Let $r$ be the node whose state provided its input value as the decision value for~$p$.
-By Lemma~\ref{lem:OL-agreement}, node~$q$ has node~$r$ settled at the round of deciding, so $q$ decides on a value that is at least as large as \texttt{input}$_r$, which is a contradiction.
+By Lemma~\ref{lem:OL-agreement}, the node~$q$ has the node~$r$ settled at the round of deciding, so $q$ decides on a value that is at least as large as \texttt{input}$_r$, which is a contradiction.
 This gives agreement.

-As an execution proceeds, information flows through each active connected component, by iteratively sending timestamp pairs to neighbors via active links and simultaneously updating latest states in timestamp pairs.
+As an execution proceeds, information flows through each active connected component, by iteratively sending timestamp pairs to neighbors via active links and simultaneously updating the latest states in timestamp pairs.
 The length of a path of active links traversed by a timestamp pair may be as long as the number of nodes in an active connected component minus one.
-This means that the duration of an epoch is less than~$n$ rounds.
-After a new connector is added, it takes the length of an epoch for all nodes to settle on the state of nodes in an active connected component.
+This means that an epoch takes fewer than~$n$ rounds.
+After a new connector is added, it takes the length of an epoch for all the nodes to settle on the states of the nodes in an active connected component.
 There may be up to $m$ links added as connectors.
 This means that every node halts in $\cO(n m)$ rounds.

-The process of making links active is modeled by the activation process on a graph representing the network.
+The process of making links active could be modeled as the activation process on a graph representing the network.
 By Lemma~\ref{lem:OL-activation-process}, the number of links that are active at the same time is less than~$2n$. \end{proof}

 \Paragraph{Lower bounds for link usage.}